 Where really basic issues are at stake, it is often the case that mutual understanding cannot be achieved without change in one or both of the parties.
-By participating in relationships with one another, including by pursuing rational mutual understanding, we open ourselves to becoming somewhat different people.
-The same is true at collective levels: mutual engagement across national or cultural or religious frontiers changes the preexisting nations, cultures, and religions, and future improvements in mutual understanding stem from this change, as well as from "translation."
+By participating in relationships with each other, including by pursuing rational mutual understanding, we open ourselves to becoming somewhat different people.
+The same goes at collective levels: mutual engagement across national or cultural or religious frontiers changes the pre-existing nations, cultures, and religions, and future improvements in mutual understanding stem from this change as well as from "translation".
 Sectarian differences among Protestants or between Protestants and Catholics are thus not merely resolved in rational argumentation.
-Sometimes they fade without resolution because they simply don't seem as important to either side.19 A shifting context and changed projects of active engagement in understanding and forming intellectual and normative commitments change the significance of such arguments (as, for example, when committed Christians feel themselves more engaged in arguments with non-Christians and the irreligious-including arguments with those who believe that secular understandings are altogether sufficient-than they are in arguments with one another).
-But a process of transformation in culture, belief, and self is also often involved.
-We become people able to understand one another.20 This may improve our capacity to reason together, but the process of transformation is not entirely rational.
-It involves particular histories that forge particular cultural connections and commonalities.
+Sometimes they fade without resolution because they simply don't seem as important to either side.
+19 A shifting context and changed projects of active engagement in understanding and forming intellectual and normative commitments changes the significance of such arguments (as for example when committed Christians feel themselves more engaged in arguments with nonChristians and the irreligious-including arguments with those who believe secular understandings are altogether sufficient-than they are in arguments with each other).